djz88/docs/kontejnery/containers.md

 SYSTEMD-NSPAWN
 --------------
+-->

 When to use use containers and when vms
 ---------------------------------------

+**Virtuals**
+- wider isolation(running in the process, access to resources is filtered/emulated HVM or through api/drivers PV)
+- "sandboxes" for customers

+u		*Containers**
-- testing a new application(from source or the internet)
+- multiple configuration or different version libraries (testing a new application from source or the internet)
 - fast deployments - "iso" template for the application(or for whole cycle)